Hallory/Hallory/README.md

 - 🌍 I'm based in Germany (Dannenberg)
 - ✉️ You can contact me at [khalpeep@gmail.com]
-- 🧠 I'm currently learning PHP
+- 🧠 I'm currently learning Python
 - ⚡ In love with what I do

 ## Skills